SuguruOoki/laravel-repository-generator/README.md

 This package contains Repository.php which has similar functions to Eloquent.
 You can basically do something like below when you extend class from `\OzanAkman\RepositoryGenerator\Repository`

 This is completely personal and optional.
 I just created/copied some functions from Eloquent to add similar functionalities directly to repository file.
-So I can you same methods in my controller If I extend this interface/repository for other database source like mongodb.
+So I can use same methods in my controller If I extend or implement this repository/interface for other database source like mongodb.

 ``` php
 <?php